 Don’t look at properties until you know how much you can afford

-This may seem like an obvious statement but many first-time buyers miscalculate the amount they can realistically afford for a mortgage, get excited about the prospect of owning their first home, view and fall in love with a property, only then to find it’s beyond their financial reach.
+This may seem like an obvious statement.
+However, many first-time buyers miscalculate the amount they can realistically afford for a mortgage.
+They get excited about the prospect of owning their first home, view and fall in love with a property, only then to find it’s beyond their financial reach.

 It’s essential to speak to a broker first and get a mortgage in principle before you start viewing properties.
 There are many costs involved with a mortgage and the amount you can borrow depends on your circumstances.
-Your broker will know the market inside out and be able to advise you correctly so that you can secure the best mortgage deal to suit your needs.
+Your broker will know the market inside out.
+They’ll be able to advise you correctly so that you can secure the best mortgage deal to suit your needs.

-Once the mortgage in principle is in place, you can be sure that the properties you view are within your price range and that you are eligible for a mortgage so you won’t be disappointed at the next stage.
+Once the mortgage in principle is in place, you can be sure that the properties you view are within your price range.
+You know that you are eligible for a mortgage so you won’t be disappointed at the next stage.

 Avoid the temptation to pay more

-You may want to push your finances to get your dream home and it might initially seem easy to commit to more money each month if you make cutbacks elsewhere.
-But a mortgage is a long-term commitment and having to cut back on the spending you’re used to or having to ‘find’ that extra money from somewhere else each month is a burden that can hamper your lifestyle.
+You may want to push your finances to get your dream home.
+It might initially seem easy to commit to more money each month if you make cutbacks elsewhere.
+But a mortgage is a long-term commitment.
+Having to cut back on the spending you’re used to or having to ‘find’ that extra money from somewhere else each month is a burden that can hamper your lifestyle.
 Remember that if you’re unable to make your monthly mortgage payments, you risk your home being repossessed.

 Resist the urge to make multiple mortgage applications

 You might be tempted to research what types of mortgage deals are available and apply for them yourself to see what offers you can get.
-Doing this actually harms your chances of getting a good mortgage deal because your credit report records every mortgage application made, which lenders can see, and this can be detrimental to your credit rating.
+Doing this actually harms your chances of getting a good mortgage deal.
+This is because your credit report records every mortgage application made, which lenders can see, and this can be detrimental to your credit rating.
 Multiple applications in a short period of time may also raise flags that fraud is being committed.
-Having a bad credit rating makes it harder to get a mortgage so let your mortgage broker deal with your mortgage application when you’re ready to proceed.
+Having a bad credit rating makes it harder to get a mortgage.
+Therefore, let your mortgage broker deal with your mortgage application when you’re ready to proceed.